 - SDS Controller of Operations: Bob Lambert (1994-1998)

 The first part of his career Coles spent as a beat PC in Hackney and Stoke Newington from 1982-1988, at least part of which was at the City Road police station.
 Coles refers to Hackney as 'an extremely challenging inner city area'.
 At the time police in the borough were renowned for their corruption and racism, leading to the establishment of the Hackney Community Defence Association in 1987 (targeted by another spycop, Mark Jenner).

-- Paul Gravettt, Andy Davey - the quiet spycop turned tory councillor and deputy police and crime commissioner, ARSpyCatcher (blog).
+- Paul Gravettt, Andy Davey - the quiet spycop turned tory councillor and deputy police and crime commissioner, ARSpyCatcher (blog), 12 May 2017.

 - Richard Coles, Wikipedia, undated (accessed 25 January 2017).

 - Rev. Richard Coles, Fathomless Riches, or how I went from pop to pulpit, Hachette UK, 16 October 2014.
 Cite error: Invalid

 <ref>tag; name "fathomless.riches" defined multiple times with different content

 - Statement of Paul Gravett, 17 March 2017.